Vyral/christal-johnson/_posts/2023-01-30-our-spotlight-on-the-amazing-estefany-argueta.md

 {% include excerpt.html %}

 Today we’re excited to bring you this interview with Estefany Argueta.
-She is our wonderful listing coordinator and has been with the team for about a year.
+She was previously our wonderful listing coordinator for about a year and has newly transitioned into the role of Buyer Specialist!.

 **What are two things that people don’t know about her?** She has a ten-year-old sister, and she came to this country when she was 12.